 - A USB wall adapter for some power.

-Method 1: For the Battery Cautious
+For the Battery Cautious

 - A file manager that supports native casting capabilities and which can add/remove hidden files.
-I recommend using the ES file manager, cause it’s flipping awesome.
+I recommend using the ES file manager cause it’s flipping awesome.

-- A casting app to help you out with, you know, casting pirated stuff which you might get in trouble for doing.
+- A casting app to help you out with, you know, casting pirated stuff that you might get in trouble for doing.
 You can download any casting app of your choice.
 I suggest something simple, like LocalCast.

 - Finally, the Kodi app from the Google play store.
 Unlike some other “app stores” out there, Google Play has a lot of cool goodies lying around, free up for grabs.

-- Next, you will need to make Kodi be able to connect to an external video player.
+- Next, you will need to make Kodi able to connect to an external video player.
 So you need to download a file called PlayerFactoryCore.XML on your phone.

-- Once you have the file, copy it over to android → data → org.xbmc.kodi → files → .kodi → user data.
-It’s as simple as opening the ES file manager, enabling the show hidden files option under display settings and then copying it over, like any other normal file.
+- Once you have the file, copy it over to Android → data → org.xbmc.kodi → files → .kodi → user data.
+It’s as simple as opening the ES file manager, enabling the show hidden files option under display settings, and then copying it over, like any other normal file.

 Done!
 Lock your phone and enjoy the content.
 If you want to change the volume and other things, you can always unlock it and do the same.
 You’re set for the next few hours of binge-watching.
 This way, you can install Kodi on Chromecast easily.

 This method is straightforward to set up but might not be as battery friendly as the first one.
 If the battery is not your concern and you want to set this up as fast as possible, this method for the kodi chromecast combo is for you.